 What to Do to Prevent Hyperventilation

-Hyperventilation is both caused by and causes anxiety attacks, so if you can stop hyperventilating, you can potentially reduce the severity of your panic attacks and possibly prevent them altogether.
+Hyperventilation is often caused by anxiety.
+On the other hand, hyperventilation itself can also cause or worsen existing anxiety.
+This means that if you can stop hyperventilating, you can potentially reduce the severity of your panic attacks and perhaps prevent them altogether.

-Most people don't realize they're hyperventilating until they've already started, so it may be difficult to fully control all anxiety attacks and prevent all hyperventilation.
-Furthermore, the more you think about your breathing, the more at risk you are for hyperventilation because you'll have a tendency to breathe more than you need to, so it's not always in your best interests to go about your day trying hard to breathe correctly.
+Most people don't realize they're hyperventilating until the process has already started, so it may be difficult to fully control all anxiety attacks and prevent all instances of hyperventilation.
+Furthermore, the more you think about your breathing, the more at risk you are for hyperventilation because your mind may interfere with your automatically programmed breathing rhythms.
+Therefore, it's not always in your best interests to spend too much time thinking about your breath.

-The following are the best ways to prevent hyperventilation:
+The following are effective ways to prevent hyperventilation:

-- Drastically Slow Breathing – The tendency is to want to take deeper breaths.
+- Controlled Breathing – The tendency is to want to take deeper breaths during hyperventilation, but this isn’t necessarily a good thing.
 You have to fight this desire as best you can, and slow down your breathing dramatically.
 Take breaths that last as long as 12 seconds or more.
 One way is as follows:

 - Breathe in through your nose slowly for 5 seconds.